May 2, 2018

 January 11, 2018

 Civil Cafe: 2018 Hawaii Legislative Preview was hosted by Honolulu Civil Beat in partnership with Common Cause Hawaii to discuss major issues that will come up in the Legislature and some that may not, but should.
-Together, panelists explored why several topics repeatedly fail to pass and what that process entails, before offering tips on how to get involved and the best way to stay informed this session.
+Panelists explored why bills on several topics repeatedly fail to pass and what that process entails, before offering tips on how to get involved and the best way to stay informed this session.
 Click here to watch the full video.

 December 1, 2017